RealTimeLogic/LSP-Examples/Sparkplug/README.md

 Once you have set the correct broker name, click the `Save` button, then click the `Restart` button to start the MQTT Sparkplug example.
 To view the Sparkplug data being sent, you can connect the [MQTT Sparkplug sniffer](#the-sparkplug-sniffer) to the same broker.

-### Sparkplug Enabled Weather Station
+### Ready To Run Sparkplug Enabled Weather Station Example

 ![Sparkplug Enabled Weather Station](https://realtimelogic.com/images/ESP32WeatherStationEoN.jpg)

 There are many examples of ESP32 Weather Stations available online, however, this specific example stands out as it demonstrates how to send weather data as Sparkplug messages to a Primary Application.
 This allows for the weather data trend to be easily visualized and analyzed.
 It is a fun and practical example for those looking to send weather data from an ESP32 device to a primary application using the Sparkplug protocol.

 See the [Weather Station Lua Source Code](WeatherStationEoN/.preload) for additional information.
+In additon, see the first part of the [Arduino BME280 Sensor Tutorial](https://randomnerdtutorials.com/esp32-bme280-arduino-ide-pressure-temperature-humidity/) for wiring instructions.